Certified for Sport

-Each three-capsule serving of our Certified for Sport supplement provides 600mg of omega-3s and 3000 IU of vitamin D3.
+Each three-capsule serving of our Certified for Sport supplement provides a minimum of 600mg of omega-3s and 3000 IU of vitamin D3.

 - Purity & potency certified by NSF